SysAdmin74/periodic_table/Periodic Table.md

-This is the Obsidian Based Periodic Table
+## This is the Obsidian Based Periodic Table
+> Get op with Backline and use it as portable wiki